fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 ```
 As expected, from the point of view of 'wrong' nodes everything is OK and tentative result is confirmed later by querying `wrong` key with merkelizing explicitly.

-This example shows that in presence of dishonest quorum Tendermint safety is violated and the blockchain is in falsified state.
-However for production system the App's Monitor can efficiently detect such problem and raise dispute to the Supervisor.
+This example shows that in presence of dishonest quorum Tendermint safety is violated and the blockchain is in a falsified state.
+However, for production system, the App's Monitor can efficiently detect such problem and raise the dispute to the Supervisor.

 ### Dispute case 3: honest quorum, some nodes dishonest or not available
-When quorum (2/3+ nodes of cluster) exists availability of other nodes does not influence cluster's safety or liveness.
-This demo app does not implement any special checks for existence of nodes absent or Byzantine during operation processing.
+When quorum (2/3+ nodes of the cluster) exists availability of other nodes does not influence cluster's safety or liveness.
+This demo app does not implement any special checks for the existence of nodes absent or Byzantine during operation processing.
 Let's illustrate this using `wrong` key:
 ```bash
 python query.py localhost:46157 txverify wrong=4
 HEIGHT: 3